Atlanta Printmakers Studio Annual Members Exhibit Call to Artists

-AWARDS: A “Best in Show” award of $100 and three “Honorable Mention” awards of $50 each will be selected by art center manager, Laura Martin.
+AWARDS: A “Best in Show” award of $100 and three “Honorable Mention” awards of $50 each will be selected by Gallery Director Christina Bray.

 Emerging Artist Residency (EAR) was established in 2009 by Atlanta Printmakers Studio (APS) to provide emerging artists the resources to create a body of work and an opportunity for professional development.
 APS’s mission is to nurture the practice of printmaking by providing the means for artists to make prints while celebrating and educating the community about the fine art of printmaking.
 EAR accomplishes this goal by providing artists a well-equipped studio, education, mentorship, exhibition, as well as, a unique opportunity to work with practicing artists of varied backgrounds and diverse skills.